Influence and Assertiveness

 The registration fee includes facilitation by our highly-rated faculty members, a comprehensive workbook, results-oriented exercises, seminar supplies, meal service (breakfast, lunch and breaks) and a certificate of completion from the McGill Executive Institute.

-Note that our programs are certified for Quebec’s 1% training obligation and the McGill Executive Institute is a qualified training provider under provincial job grant programs such as the Canada-Ontario Job Grant (COJG) which can contribute up to two-thirds of your training costs.
-Please contact us for more information or if you need assistance filling out the Grant Application.
+Note that our programs are certified for Quebec’s 1% training obligation and the McGill Executive Institute is a qualified training provider under most provincial job grant programs which can contribute to your training costs.

 Program in Detail

 Lively discussions of best practices and the latest research, hands-on exercises, peer exchanges and reflection will enable participants to develop their influence and assertiveness skills.
 This seminar’s learnings complement those provided in the “Negotiating for Success” seminar.